neicnordic/endit/README.md

 suggestion.
 To make future upgrades easier we recommend to clone directly from the GitHub repository.

-Run one of the daemons (for example `tsmretriever.pl`) in order to generate a sample configuration file.
-This is only done when no config file is found, and is always written to a random file name shown in the output.
+Execute one of the daemons (for example `tsmretriever.pl`) once in order to generate a sample configuration file.
+When no configuration is found the ENDIT daemons will generate a sample file and write it to a random file name shown in the output, and then exit.

 Review the sample configuration, tune it to your needs and copy it to the location where ENDIT expects to find it (or use the `ENDIT_CONFIG` environment variable, see below).